 Should a new PA submit an application during the four-year cycle, that PA should file its application for the remainder of the four-year cycle.
 For example, if a new PA filed an application in 2027, during the 2026-2029 cycle, the initial application would cover the time period through the end of 2029, to allow this new PA to be “on-cycle” with other PAs.
 The same logic would apply for an existing PA who is required to refile an application mid-cycle due to a trigger.

-Per CPUC direction, SCE and PG&E each plan to submit revised Business Plan applications in Sept 2020, covering the years 2022-2025.
-For any new PA filing a new business plan application or PA required to file a revised business plan due to a trigger, the application should cover the remainder of the rolling portfolio cycle through 2025.
+Per CPUC direction, SCE and PG&E each currently plan to submit revised EE portfolio and budget (Business Plan) applications in Sept 2020, covering the years 2022-2025.
+In addition, other PAs may be required to file new EE portfolio and budget (Business Plan) applications before 2025 due to a trigger, or because a new REN is formed.

-PArequired to file new business plans voluntarily choose to includ substantially more details in their application (including testimony)consistent with the new application process proposed herein, then their ABALs may be more ministerial in nature (or potentially waived by the Commission).
+For all PAs required to file new EE portfolio and budget (Business Plan) during this transition period, the Working Group recommends that their filing follow the recommendations above, in terms of including substantially more details in their application (see Sections 4.0 and 5.0).
+Following approval of the revised EE portfolio and budget application, PAs would not be required to file ABALs, but would be under the trigger-based filings as described above (see Section 4.4), and would also file Annual Reports (see Section 4.3).

-During the Transition period, the PAs will continue to file annual budget advice letters (ABALs) under the current requirements.
+During the Transition period, the PAs who have not refiled EE portfolio and budget applications will continue to file ABALs under the current requirements.

 11.0 Additional Future Considerations

-out of scope of this effort have come up that working group members find important for resolution in the future.
-These items have substantial impact on the ability of administrators and implementers to successfully reach all customers eligible for energy efficiency services.
-We recommend that the Commission integrate these items into a future scope of R.13-11-005 or its successor:
+As the Working Group discussed the development of a four-year cycle, a number of items came up that were either out of scope of this effort but important for resolution in the future or are part of a concurrent process underway at the CPUC.
+These items can have substantial impact on how the energy efficiency programs can help meet the state’s ambitious climate and equity goals as well as the ability of PAs and implementers to successfully reach all customers eligible for energy efficiency services.

+Following is a partial list of important topics that the Working Group recommends that the CPUC either address in a future scope of R.13-11-005 or its successor, or integrate into the new framework proposed herein once resolved in current processes and proceeding.

+Recommendations for the CPUC to integrate into a future Scoping Memo:

-Review the monthly, quarterly, and Annual Reporting requirements to determine if modifications are needed.
+Review of the monthly, quarterly, and Annual Reporting requirements to determine if modifications are needed.

-Align the portfolio cycle and funding timing with other distributed energy resources (DER) proceedings to support integration
+Consideration of aligning the portfolio cycle and funding timing with other distributed energy resources (DER) proceedings to support integration

-Consider setting goals to match with cost-effectiveness methodologies (e.g., using lifecycle energy savings instead of annual savings).
+Current topics being addressed that can significantly impact the design of the four-yr proposal:

+Reassessment of the Potential and Goals methodology

-Re-evaluat the current approach to
+Re-evaluation of the current approach to C/E

+Possible reform or elimination of the current energy efficiency savings and performance incentive mechanism

 Appendix A: EE Filing Process Working Group Members

-The following Working Group Members (and their organizations) support the EE Filing Process outlined in the document above:
+The following Working Group Members (and their organizations) participated in the EE Filing Processes Working Group and support the EE portfolio and budget approval process proposed in this document:

 Alejandra Tellez, Ventura County Regional Energy Alliance